keolazy/donut-react/readme.md

 # Donut Tycoon

-Express Knex CRUD /w optional TDD
+## Express Knex CRUD /w optional TDD

+#Instructions

+After cloning repo,
+`npm install`
+Start up both client and backend servers with
+`npm start`

+You should see a navbar with two buttons, "Donut Shops" & "Donuts" Begin Navigation by clicking on Donut Shops.

 ---